 In Canada, weddings must be officiated by a marriage commissioner, licensed officiant or solemnized religious representative.
 You are unable to have your friend get ordained online like they do in the movies and perform your ceremony (not legally, at least).
 The marriage licence needs to be signed and sent off by someone who is licensed to officiate weddings.

-At the end of the day, we feel couples should choose the officiant or marriage commissioner who best fits what they want for their ceremony.
-They should be completely comfortable with the person standing in the spotlight with them on their big day.
-The ceremony script, officiating style and budget should match what the couple has in mind.
+At the end of the day, you should choose the wedding officiant or marriage commissioner who best fits what you want for your ceremony.
+You should be completely comfortable with the person standing in the spotlight with you on your big day.
+Their ceremony script, officiating style and cost should match what you have in mind.

 Both commissioners and officiants can legally marry couples – it just depends how a couple wants to get married.

 Feature image by Emily Nicole Photos